Middle School TOC hosted by UK

 Performance/ The K/ the Crazy/Whatever you want to call it: Do what you have to do get your point across.
 If you need me to do something (see the way I flow) let me know—I will comply willingly.
 Just warrant your argument somehow.
 As before, this is in no way a full on endorsement of ridiculousness for the sake of ridiculousness.
 Win your framework/ impacts and you should have no problem.
 Please help me out with the role of the ballot.
 Please.

-*paperless issues: i would like to think that i reward paperless debate but i am not a fan of the amount of time that it slows down debates (because of stolen prep time and lack of paperless protocol)--prep time is up when the speaker's jump drive is out of their computer. also, completely understandable if you jump the other team a few more cards than you are going to read but please do not jump the other team an entire file or seventy cards in random order. learn to send evidence to a speech document.
+*paperless issues: prep time is up when the speaker's jump drive is out of their computer/ when you are ready to email your cards (not continue to write blocks as you 'send' your email).
+Completely understandable if you send the other team a few more cards than you are going to read but please do not jump the other team an entire file or seventy cards in random order.
+Learn to send evidence to a speech document.

 have fun. have a nice year.